-Climate change exposure is related to risks and risk premiums in the options market.
-Consequently, systematic risk related to CCExposure may be associated with a risk premium in the cross-section of returns.
-That said, testing for the pricing effects of a climate change exposure factor, labelled CCEXPOSURE, is challenging for several reasons.
 A conceptual challenge arises because return effects are theoretically more ambiguous to predict compared to the risk measures.
-On the one hand, firms with high betas for CCEXPOSURE should be more risky and-in expectation-earn a risk premium33 On the other hand, the relations may actually be the opposite, with risks gradually getting priced in during the sample period; as risks emerge, stock prices decline, implying lower realized returns.
+On the one hand, firms with high betas for CCEXPOSURE should be more risky and-in expectation-earn a risk premium.34 On the other hand, the relations may actually be the opposite, with risks gradually getting priced in during the sample period; as risks emerge, stock prices decline, implying lower realized returns.
 Pastor, Stambaugh, and Taylor (2021) illustrate this difference between ex-ante and ex-post returns.
 An estimation challenge arises because CCExposure reflects the attention devoted to climate topics at a point in time.
 This implies that the pricing of CCEXPOSURE should vary over time, requiring the estimation of conditional risk premiums.
-Another challenge arises because the number of assets for such tests is large relative to the time points available for the estimation (less than 20 years of data).
+Another challenge arises because the number of assets for such tests is large relative to the time points available for the estimation-less than 20 years of data.

 With these challenges in mind, we investigate the conditional pricing of CCEXPO-SURE in the cross-section of stocks.
 We follow Jamilov, Rey, and Tahoun (2021) and construct the factor as an unexpected shock to the aggregate value of CCExposure.
 This involves three primary steps.
-Firstly, we convert quarterly transcript-level values of $CCExposure{i,t}$ for U.S-traded firms to a monthly frequency by propagating the last exposure values for up to three months forward (i.e., we match the month-year of each climate change exposure to the month-year of the respective quarterly transcript).
-Secondly, we compute cross-sectional monthly averages of $CCExposure_m$.
-Thirdly, we take the first differences in these monthly averages as proxy for unexpected monthly shocks to the aggregate exposure level, and use them as the CCEXPOSURE factor.34
+First, we convert quarterly transcript-level values of $CCExposure{i,t}$ for U.S-traded firms to a monthly frequency by propagating the last exposure values for up to three months forward (i.e., we match the month-year of each climate change exposure to the month-year of the respective quarterly transcript).
+Second, we compute cross-sectional monthly averages of $CCExposure_m$.
+Third, we take the first differences in these monthly averages as a proxy for unexpected monthly shocks to the aggregate exposure level, and use them as the CCEXPOSURE factor.35

-33For example, such firms face higher uncertainty related to future developments in climate-related areas; that is, their valuation should include real option value depending on the path of climate-related technologies, regulations or physical climate shifts.
+34For example, such firms face higher uncertainty related to future developments in climate-related areas, that is, their valuation should include real option value depending on the path of climate-related technologies, regulations, or physical climate shifts.